sisl/ExpFamilyPCA.jl/paper.md

 Principal component analysis (PCA) [@PCA1; @PCA2; @PCA3] is popular for compressing, denoising, and interpreting high-dimensional data, but it can underperform on binary, count, and composition data because the model assumes data is normally distributed.
 Exponential family PCA (EPCA) [@EPCA] extends PCA to handle any exponential family distribution, making it more suitable for fields where these data types are common, such as geochemistry, marketing, genomics, political science, and machine learning [@composition; @elements].

 `ExpFamilyPCA.jl` is a library for EPCA written in Julia, a dynamic language for scientific computing [@Julia].
-It is the first Julia package to implement EPCA and the first in any language to support multiple distributions for EPCA.
+It is the first EPCA package in Julia and the first in any language to support EPCA for multiple distributions.

 # Statement of Need